Table of Contents

 9. Environmental Factors: Could Temperature Be the Issue?

-Lithium-ion batteries, in particular, are temperature sensitive.
+Lithium-ion batteries are especially temperature dependent.
 Try transferring your walkie-talkie to a room-temperature setting to see if it starts charging correctly.
 You’d be shocked how many ham radio reviews include temperature-related difficulties when consumers report walkie-talkie batteries not charging after being exposed to harsh weather conditions.

 So, can we use our walkie-talkie in bad weather?
 Check here for detailed information.